 Are you more extroverted or introverted?
 How does that help you as a User Experience consultant?
 What would you rather be?

-As a concept, extroversion and introversion was popularized in 1921 by psychoanalyst Carl Jung, who theorized that “each person seems to be energized more by either the external world (extraversion) or the internal world (introversion).”
+As a concept, extroversion, and introversion were popularized in 1921 by psychoanalyst Carl Jung, who theorized that “each person seems to be energized more by either the external world (extraversion) or the internal world (introversion).”
 Jung considered the traits to be mutually exclusive – while no one is completely one or the other, we all prominently lean towards one.

 It’s an interesting notion to consider in the context of UX – on the one hand, that “U[ser]” in our job title means we interact with the external world constantly: we interview people, we ride-along, we host workshops and seek feedback.
 On the other hand, however, UX can be a solitary profession.
 We need time to synthesize and process results, we need space to expand our thinking, we need time to build models.